 “I don’t like this.”
 Penny clung to Gary’s neck, his arm around her waist.

 “It’s gotta be somebody we know, right?”
-Slim took the Jim Bean from Willie.
+Slim took the Jim Beam from Willie.
 “Right?”

 “Let’s go see!”
 Gary started for the trees.